birdandhike.com logo

 At these middle elevations, when you look out across the landscape, the low, blackish shrub covering the ground is Blackbrush.
 Often it is easier to identify Blackbrush at a distance on a hillside than it is to identify it in the hand.
 When walking through a stand of Blackbrush, however, the spiny stems will remind you of who they are.

-Blackbrush, Joshua Trees, and Mojave Yuccas form a vegetation association (Blackbrush Shrublands) unique to the Mojave Desert that helps define the boundary of the Mojave Desert and the Great Basin desert when Creosote bush is absent.
+Blackbrush, Joshua Trees, and Mojave Yuccas form a vegetation association (Blackbrush Shrublands) unique to the Mojave Desert that helps define the boundary of the Mojave Desert and the Great Basin Desert when Creosote bush is absent.

 Blackbrush (Coleogyne ramosissima)